|

-In this second part of Mean and Average tutorial, I demonstrated the relationship time-average, delayed-average, moving-average and delayed-moving-average using of average composition diagram and fundamental theorem.
+In this second part of Mean and Average tutorial , I demonstrate the relationship time-average, delayed-average, moving-average and delayed-moving-average using of average composition diagram and fundamental theorem.

-Suppose we have a sequence of measurement that we give notation .
-The index of sequence is regarded as the position of the element .
-We assume the index of the sequence always start at 1 and increase by natural number up to the last measurement .
-In this case, the sequence have a fixed length .
+Suppose we have a sequence of measurement that we give notation Average .
+The index Average of sequence Average is regarded as the position of the element Average .
+We assume the index of the sequence always start at 1 and increase by natural number up to the last measurement Average .
+In this case, the sequence have a fixed length Average .
 Alternatively, the sequence can also dynamically grow over time.
-When the sequence grows over time, the length is not specified.
+When the sequence grows over time, the length Average is not specified.

 Addition or Subtraction of Two Averages